SuperWebMonkey/SBA-318-Express-App/README.md

 # Express Store Website

-This project contains different routes that shows the product lists and users.
+This project contains different routes that shows the users and reviews.
+Most of the functionality is with the reviews.
+Foods and Employees are available using the basic routes.
+Different get, delete and post requests can be fulfilled with the forms.

 # requirements

 1. an ide to run it (vscode highly recommended)
 2. Install node
 3. Install express
+4. postman (not needed but highly recommended)

 ## Installation